 Dyslipidemia is a very common metabolic condition in women with polycystic ovary syndrome (PCOS).
-Individuals with Polycystic Ovarian Syndrome (PCOS) are prone to suffer from high LDL levels or “bad” cholesterol, which if failed to have controlled can lead to adverse cardiovascular outcomes.
+Women with Polycystic Ovarian Syndrome (PCOS) are prone to suffer from high LDL levels or “bad” cholesterol, which if failed to have controlled can lead to adverse cardiovascular outcomes.
 Conversely, women with PCOS also tend to have lowered levels of good cholesterol, which can further augment the risk of adverse cardiovascular outcomes.

 As a general rule, lower LDL levels and higher HDL levels are vital to maintaining a healthy cardiovascular system.

 Polycystic Ovarian Syndrome sufferers are prone to hyperinsulinemia, means extremely high levels of insulin the blood, which causes the liver to secrete more lipids causing a high risk for heart diseases.

 Insulin Resistance in polycystic ovarian syndrome diseases

 Polycystic Ovarian Syndrome and insulin resistance are frequently found to co-exist, sharing a common factor.
 Insulin is a hormone which is produced by the pancreas, a gland in the abdomen programmed to perform several functions, one of the vital one being controlling blood glucose levels.
 It is secreted typically in response to high glucose levels in blood, which then under the controlled action of insulin gets absorbed within the cells and used for energy production.
 Women with PCOS frequently have insulin resistance, meaning the body fails to effectively response to insulin, thus loosing firm control over the blood glucose levels.
 The sluggish response will cause larger and larger amounts of insulin to be required before glucose is taken into the body tissues, and eventually a change in the way the body deals with sugar.
 Consistently high levels of glucose in the blood can lead to diabetes.

 Insulin is known as an appetite stimulant, and people with high insulin levels frequently experience craving for sugar and sweet substances, which can further lead to high glucose levels in the blood worsening diabetes and associated complications.